Back to overview

 This panel addresses interagency cooperation across EMBs, anti-corruption agencies, financial intelligence units, prosecutorial bodies, regulators, and civil society for safeguarding electoral integrity.
 It explores how the EU Democracy Shield can be operationalised at the regional level through joint risk assessment, information sharing, coordinated response protocols, and cross-border cooperation against hybrid threats.

-• Moderator: Angelica Caraman, Chairperson, Central Electoral Commission of Moldova
+Moderator: Angelica CARAMAN, Chairperson, Central Electoral Commission of the Republic of Moldova

 The interagency coordination and the chain of action

-• Speaker: Ana Revenco, Director, Center for Strategic Communication and Countering Disinformation
+• Ana REVENCO, Director, Center for Strategic Communication and Countering Disinformation

 Coordinating against electoral crime: lessons from Albania's inter-institutional mechanism in the 2025 cycle